Planning permit process

 If you don't have one of these, they're easily purchaseable via Landata.
 This is a necessary attachment to your planning permit application.

-Step 3.Complete the application form
+Step 3.Complete your application

-The Application for a Planning Permit form must be completed before you can proceed.
 There are also a number of specific requirements for each type of permit application, so make sure that the information specified on the checklists is provided with your application – it'll help speed up the process.
-This form can then be submitted via post or in-person at Council offices.

 Assessing